Value Chain and Core Competencies

 Shawna HendersonMarch 05, 20141 comment

-Training in building science and energy efficiency is essential to moving the house building industry forward into Net Zero Energy, successfully.
-As BHE COO, Hal Richman has observed, many people in our industry do not see the entire value chain.
+Training in building science and energy efficiency is essential to moving the house building industry forward into high performance territory and beyond.
+As we observed back in this 2014 blog article (updated/combines 2 articles from 2014), many people in our industry do not see the entire value chain.
 It’s a complicated one – easy to see in this diagram how the home building industry is a hot, fragmented mess of experts and expertise, completely at odds with itself sometimes.

 While all of the industry segments have identified their own value chain and developed ways to measure performance and quality, they are also focused on their own sales funnels, and so don’t sit back and ponder the big picture value chain, looking for ways to measure performance and quality at each layer of each segment.